Hemoglobin F, Red Cell Distribution, Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-More than 75% of the hemoglobin of the newborn is Hb F; it diminishes over a period of several months to adult levels, becoming <2% by 1 year-of-age and <1% by 2 years.
+More than 75% of the hemoglobin of the newborn is hemoglobin F (Hb F); it diminishes over a period of several months to adult levels, becoming <2% by 1 year-of-age and <1% by 2 years.

 Hb F may constitute 90% of the total hemoglobin in patients with beta-thalassemia major or other combinations of beta thalassemia and fetal hemoglobin (HPFH) mutations.

-Hb F is often moderately elevated in sickle cell disease, aplastic anemia, acute leukemia, myeloproliferative disorders such as juvenile myelomonocytic leukemia (JMML), hereditary spherocytosis, and alpha-thalassemia minor.
-It is commonly increased in all hemoglobinopathies associated with hemolysis.
+Hb F is often mildly to moderately elevated in sickle cell disease, aplastic anemia, acute leukemia, myeloproliferative disorders such as juvenile myelomonocytic leukemia (JMML), hereditary spherocytosis, and alpha-thalassemia minor.
+It is commonly increased in hemoglobinopathies associated with hemolysis.
 Hb F increases to as high as 10% during normal pregnancy.
 Hb F is also increased due to medications such as hydroxyurea, decitabine, and lenalidomide.
 Elevation in Hb F has a been cited as a discriminator between Diamond-Blackfan congenital pure red cell aplasia (elevated) and transient erythroblastopenia of childhood (normal) but whether this simply reflects the chronicity of anemia inherent to the former condition rather than a specific finding is unclear.

-Distinguishing hereditary persistence of fetal hemoglobin from other conditions with increased amounts of fetal hemoglobin
+Distinguishing large deletional hereditary persistence of fetal hemoglobin from other conditions with increased percentage of fetal hemoglobin

-Homocellular distribution of fetal hemoglobin is found in hereditary persistence of fetal hemoglobin
+Homocellular distribution of fetal hemoglobin is found in large deletional hereditary persistence of fetal hemoglobin.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 For hereditary persistence of fetal hemoglobin only.
-Not to be ordered for fetal-maternal bleed (see FMB/88841 Fetomaternal Bleed, Flow Cytometry, Blood).
+Not to be ordered for fetal-maternal bleed (see FMB / Fetomaternal Bleed, Flow Cytometry, Blood).

 With hemoglobin F values >35%, most specimens show a homocellular pattern; this does not necessarily indicate hereditary persistence of fetal hemoglobin.
 Clinical correlation is needed.